-December 31, 2018 December 31, 2017 Mortgages payable and credit facilities \$ 526,389 \$ 469,432 Net assets attributable to Unitholders 1,235,581 832,389 Total Capital Structure \$ 1,761,970 \$ 1,301,821 a) Risk Management
+Dec ember 31, 2019 December 31, 2018 Mortgages payable and credit facilities \$ 737,678 \$ 526,389 Net assets attributable to Unitholders 1,892,816 1,235,581 Total Capital Structure \$ 2,630,494 \$ 1,761,970 a) Risk Management

-22. Financial Instruments
+24. Financial Instruments

-The main risks that arise from the Trust's financial instruments are liquidity, interest and credit risk.
+The main risks that arise from the Trust's financial instruments are liquidity, interest, credit and currency risk.
 The Trust's approach to managing these risks is summarized below.

 Management's risk management policies are typically performed as a part of the overall management of the Trust's operations.
 Management is aware of risks related to these objectives through direct personal involvement with employees and outside parties.
-In the normal course of its business, the Trust is exposed to a number of risks that can affect its operating performance.
-Management's close involvement in operations helps identifying risks and variations from expectations.
+In the normal course of its business, the Trust is exposed to several risks that can affect its operating performance.
+Management's close involvement in operations helps to identify risks and variations from expectations.
 As a part of the overall operation of the Trust, management considers the avoidance of undue concentrations of risk.